 The college calendar is approved each year at the February meeting of the Board of Trustees.
-The calendar contains a listing of important dates and can be obtained in the Registrar's office.
+The calendar contains a listing of important dates and can be obtained in the Registrar's office or on the institution's website.

 RELIGIOUS CULTURE